Annual Convention Committee

 - Determine the content and speakers for the special interest sessions;

-- Encourage scientific abstract and poster submissions to the convention.
+- Encourage scientific abstract and e-poster submissions to the convention.

 - Where appropriate, provide a forum for reviewing and commenting on proposals for official AIUM statements and practice guidelines.

-The CPT Coding Committee assesses and evaluates the relevance of new and revised ultrasound CPT codes to ensure that codes accurately and uniformly describe the medical, surgical, and diagnostic services in all aspects related to ultrasound.
-The committee is responsible for communicating recommendations regarding the codes to the CPT appointing authority.
+The CPT Coding Ad Hoc Committee assesses and evaluates the relevance of new and revised ultrasound CPT codes to ensure that codes accurately and uniformly describe the medical, surgical, and diagnostic services in all aspects related to ultrasound.
+This ad hoc committee is responsible for communicating recommendations regarding the codes to the CPT appointing authority.

 Editorial Board of the Journal of Ultrasound in Medicine